Cosmology with Supernova Encore in the lensing cluster MACS J0138$-$2155 -- Spectroscopy with MUSE: Stellar kinematics of galaxies

-Our catalogue of reliable velocity dispersion measurements comprises 14 red cluster galaxies and two red line-of-sight background galaxies.
+In Table \ref{tab:vdispcat} we present our catalogue of reliable velocity dispersion measurements, comprising 14 red cluster galaxies and two red line-of-sight background galaxies, while in Fig. \ref{fig:vdisp_spectra} we showcase the fits of their spectra performed with \texttt{pPXF}.
 Given the large apertures used for the spectrum extraction, we visually checked all spectra to avoid contamination from any nearby object, excluding all instances of contaminated or blended spectra, which are frequent in the most crowded regions of the cluster, besides all spectra with $S/N<10$.
 The spectrum of the BCG clearly shows several prominent gas emission lines (see Fig. \ref{fig:vdisp_spectra}).
 We find that the lowest contamination is obtained extracting the spectrum within a small circular aperture (with a $0.6''$ radius) from the BCG centre of light, avoiding the light-weighting procedure.
-Given that the observed emission lines influence some of the stellar absorption features used for our stellar kinematic studies, we impose a conservative $5\%$ uncertainty on the BCG stellar velocity dispersion value.
-As discussed, the total uncertainty $\delta \sigma$ on the velocity dispersion value is obtained as the quadrature sum between the uncertainty provided by \texttt{pPXF} as a result of the spectral fit and the uncertainty associated to the $S/N$.
+Given that the observed emission lines influence some of the stellar absorption features used for our stellar kinematic studies, we masked out all the spectral regions within the wavelength range considered potentially affected by them, and we imposed a conservative $5\%$ uncertainty on the BCG stellar velocity dispersion value, as reported in Table \ref{tab:vdispcat}, where the BCG is marked with an asterisk.
+As discussed, the total uncertainty $\delta \sigma_v$ on the velocity dispersion value is obtained as the quadrature sum between the uncertainty provided by \texttt{pPXF} as a result of the spectral fit and the uncertainty associated with the $S/N$.